Blog

 What are the risks of subletting?

-But that same reputable candidate might get you into some legal hot water under the terms of your lease.
+But that same reputable candidate you find might get you into some legal hot water under the terms of your lease.
 For instance:

 • They may have pets (or friends) who cause damage to the rental unit that YOU will then be liable for.

-When you assign your lease to a subtenant, you're still responsible for your obligations under the lease unless your landlord releases you from those obligations in writing.
-And because a sublease is between you and the subtenant (NOT with the landlord), the subtenant has no legal obligation to pay the landlord unless they have agreed in writing to take over your responsibilities under the lease.
+When you assign your lease to a subtenant, YOU are still responsible for your obligations under the lease unless your landlord releases you from those obligations in writing.
+Because a sublease is between you and the subtenant (NOT with the landlord), the subtenant has no legal obligation to pay the landlord unless they have agreed in writing to take over your responsibilities under the lease.

 • Only assign or sublet to someone you trust.